michael-collins/feeling-responsive/collections/_assignments/project-1.md

 ### Project models (Choose one)

 1. **Bounding approach:** Consider an object, system, or other thing that you are interested in.
-   * Conceptually or physically identify the subject's core primitives. identify how these primitives are combined to create the end result.
+   * Conceptually or physically identify the subject's core primitives.
+Identify how these primitives are combined to create the end result.
    * How might these primitives be recombined in new ways, or how might the primitives be presented to viewers to help them change their understanding of your subject?
    * What can be edited out or subtracted?
 2. **Revealing approach:** Identify objects that captivate your imagination.
 These could be characters, environments, vehicles, shapes, materials, products, architecture, aspects of the environment or ecosystem, etc.